ChristopherSalam/blog/_posts/2015-7-19-Live-Coding-I.md

 title: Live Coding I
 ---

-In in my few weeks in Telegraph Academy, I've discovered I learn best from live coding and I want to bring some of that that feel to my blog <a href="https://en.wikipedia.org/wiki/Live_coding" target="_blank">Live coding</a> is a programming practice centered on the use of improvising interactive programming, there are live websites with many free, live tutorials and others simply challenging them to build something in a short period of time. <br /><br /> One reason I find them valuable is unlike slides, contrived exercises or doing the problem on your own, I connect with the live-coder and it gives me confidence knowing that a quote-enquote professional programmer also makes typos, forgets keywords, and needs a moment to look at documentation.
-Live coding also helps me establish patterns to look for, make practical examples and use methods of approaching the problem. <br /><br />For example, I have been struggling with the concept of call, apply, and bind and a live coding session in class went a long way towards demistifying it for me.
+In my few weeks in Telegraph Academy, I've discovered I learn best from live coding and I want to bring some of that feel to my blog <a href="https://en.wikipedia.org/wiki/Live_coding" target="_blank">Live coding</a> is a programming practice centered on the use of improvising interactive programming, there are live websites with many free, live tutorials and others simply challenging them to build something in a short period of time. <br /><br /> One reason I find them valuable is unlike slides, contrived exercises or doing the problem on your own, the live-coder puts on a show and gives me a chance to see an idea take shape.
+It also gives me confidence knowing that a quote-enquote professional programmer also makes typos, forgets keywords, and needs a moment to look at documentation.
+Finally, live coding also helps me establish patterns to look for and makes practical and succinct examples. <br /><br />For example, I have been struggling with the concept of **call**, **apply**, and **bind** and a live coding session in class went a long way towards demistifying it for me.
 Here's an expanded look at it!
 Open your console and try this out: <br />

 ```javascript
 var alice = {teeth:"dirty"};